xziy/test/README.md

 ### `POST /car-search/v1/device-event/input-all`
 Accepts an array of transport events and returns a success message.

+## PLINK Proxy Endpoints (Optional)

+When `PLINK_AUTH_URL` and `PLINK_UPLOAD_URL` environment variables are configured, the following proxy endpoints become available:

+### `POST /plink/auth`
+Proxies authentication requests to the real PLINK server.
+Forwards all headers and body content, returning the exact response from the upstream server.

+### `POST /plink/video/upload`
+Proxies video upload requests to the real PLINK server.
+Handles multipart form data including files and forwards everything to the upstream server.

+These proxy endpoints are useful for:
+- Testing against real PLINK infrastructure
+- Development environments that need to connect to staging PLINK servers
+- Debugging issues with PLINK integration

 This server is intended only for local testing and does not persist data between runs.